 Choose your home inspector carefully

-For a home buyer to spend the $400+ to obtain an inspection during escrow for a home purchase that involves on the order of 1,000 times the cost is just common sense, as we make the case elsewhere on this website.
-But a sloppy, careless or incomplete inspection is little better than none.
+For a home buyer to spend the $400+ to obtain an inspection during escrow for a home purchase that involves on the order of 1,000 times the cost is just common sense.
+But a sloppy, careless or incomplete inspection might be worse than none because of a false sense of security, or invalid flaws reported.

 Not so!
 Almost every buyer who cancels a purchase over inspection issues is just going to find another home to buy.
 There may be more work involved for the agent but seldom a lost sale.
 I’m disappointed that Consumer Reports didn’t think more deeply about that issue.